Auraaf/React/README.md

             }

-            react is faster because it has concept of Virtual Dom, where react fibre algorithm get introduced this compares the differences b/w the virtual doms of only the changed part and then re render it efficiently.
+            react is faster because it has concept of Virtual Dom, where react fibre algorithm get introduced this compares the differences b/w the virtual doms oonly the changed part and then re render it efficiently.